leklaquindanum/EDM-Tasks-Portfolio/Midterm Lab Task 2/task2.md

 # [Midterm Lab Task 2](https://github.com/user-attachments/files/19111495/Midterm.Lab.Task.2.xlsx)
-This portfolio demonstrates the process of data cleaning and preparation using Power Query.
-The dataset consists of multiple related tables, where cleaning techniques are applied to improve data quality and consistency before analysis.
+This portfolio explains how to clean and prepare data with Power Query.
+The dataset is made up of several related tables, with cleaning techniques used to improve data quality and consistency before analysis.

 ## Step-by-Step Process
 ### Step 1: Download and Load Data